Food

 Sucrose Sugar Treacle Turbinado Zuckerhut

-the following elements on an ingredients list are dairy or dairy
+following elements on an ingredients list are dairy or dairy derivatives:

-fuss over having natural versus artificial flavorings.
-It seems that many
+over having natural versus artificial flavorings.
+It seems that many products

-products are proud to brag "natural flavors" on their ingredients, while
+are proud to brag "natural flavors" on their ingredients, while consumers are

-consumers are quick to erect a stake and start building a pile of sticks to
+quick to erect a stake and start building a pile of sticks to burn anything

-burn anything that remotely mentions something as "artificial."
-The truth about
+that remotely mentions something as "artificial."
+The truth about these

-these ingredients, however, is not what you think!
-So what exactly is the
+ingredients, however, is not what you think!
+So what exactly is the difference

-flavors are defined by the Code of Federal Regulations.
-This means there are
+defined by the Code of Federal Regulations.
+This means there are specific laws

-specific laws regarding which of these terms can be used on an ingredients
+regarding which of these terms can be used on an ingredients list.

 In order to be considered